What you can find on this page:

 Update May 06 2003:

+0.2.1-pre3 does not even compile on my systems.
 (All these remarks hold for both my SuSE 8.0 and my Debian 3 unstable installation which are quite different IMHO.)

 A bit frustrated I downgraded my linux-wlan-ng drivers to the well doing version 0.1.16-pre6.